Keith-S-Thompson/get-versions/README.md

 RCS, CVS, and git are the ones I've used myself).
 I'll consider adding support for other systems in the future.

-The "-mycvs=..." option uses a wrapper script I wrote for CVS systems.
-I haven't released "mycvs", so you can just ignore that option.

 By default, `get-versions` uses a comma to separate the file name from the version number.
 For example, if you're in a CVS directory tree, this command: